Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Data

-We extract \textbf{income} data from the 2016 Canadian Census of Population \citep{CanadianCensus}, which includes average individual before-tax income for dissemination areas (DAs) across Canada.
+\textbf{Family Income}.
+The 2016 Canadian Census \cite{CanadianCensus} includes average individual before-tax income for dissemination areas (DAs) across Canada.
 A DA is the smallest standard geographic area for which all census data are disseminated, and it is associated with one or more postal addresses.
 The home postal codes entered by the applicants enable us to relate them to the corresponding DAs.
-Assuming that people living in the same community have a similar socio-economic status, we then use the average income in an applicant's home DA to represent his/her family income level.
-As international applicants typically do not have a Canadian address, we focus solely on Canadian applicants when investigating income differences.
-The median before-tax income of the applicants' households is $34,992$ Canadian Dollars (CAD) which is very close to the DAs' median of $34,634$ CAD.
-We divide the applicants into three groups according to their household's income: low-income (first 25\% quantile, or below 27,616 CAD/year), mid-income (second and third 25\% quantile, or 27,617-43,337 CAD/year), and high-income (fourth 25\% quantile, or above 43,337 CAD/year).
-Figure \ref{fig:incoemdist} compares the income distribution of the DAs from which applicants originate to all Canadian DAs, across the low, mid, and high-income groups defined earlier.
-We find that compared to the overall Canadian distribution, there are more applicants whose family income levels are in both tails, showing a more dispersed distribution compared to the national average.
+Assuming that people living in the same community have a similar socio-economic status, we then use the average household income in an applicant's home DA as a proxy for his/her family income.
+As international applicants typically do not have a Canadian address, we focus solely on Canadian applicants when investigating the impact of family income.
+The median before-tax income of the applicants' households is 34,992 Canadian Dollars (CAD).
+Applicants are categorized into low-income, mid-income, and high-income groups using the 25\%-percentile value (27,616 CAD/year) and 75\%-percentile value (43,337 CAD/year) of the applicants' family income.
+Figure \ref{fig:incomedist} compares the income distribution of the DAs from which applicants originate to all Canadian DAs, across the three income subgroups.
+We observe that, compared to the overall Canadian distribution, there are more applicants whose family are in both tails, showing a more dispersed distribution compared to the national average.